FindNUS/FindNUS.github.io/content/technical/swe/apisample/_index.md

 ---
-title: "Actual FindNUS API for Milestone 2"
+title: "FindNUS Backend API as of Milestone 3"
 weight: 1
 # geekdocFlatSection: false
 # geekdocToc: 6
 # geekdocHidden: false
 ---
-From this line below, it is the Markdown API documentation that is stored on the working backend repository for developers to reference and use.

-# FindNUS_api
+# Foreword
+This is a copy of the backend api that is being actively refered to by the team to .
+A human-friendly markdown document was generated from an OpenAPI yaml specs document using [OpenAPI-3 Generator](https://www.npmjs.com/package/openapi3-generator?activeTab=readme).

-API documentation for FindNUS backend services.
+<p>API documentation for FindNUS backend services.
 Handles the retrieval, processing and management of Lost Items found in NUS.
+Comes with additional spicy features like NLP and elasticsearch.</p>

 ## Table of Contents